xs1l3n7x/pcsx2_cheats_collection/README.md

 # pcsx2_cheats_collection
-The beginning of a probably unnecesary project related to a centralized solution for cheats in PCSX2, but to start here is batch of PS2 pnach cheats for use with PCSX2
+The beginning of a probably unnecesary project related to a centralized solution for cheats in PCSX2.

+Currently contains cheats from Ultimate PCSX2 Cheater https://upc.alwaysdata.net/ and https://github.com/root670/CheatDevicePS2

-This is basically a pnach formatted version of the cheat database found on https://github.com/root670/CheatDevicePS2 I just formatted the decrypted cheats into individual pnach files and filled serials and CRCs from the PCSX2 compat list
+I just formatted the decrypted cheats into individual pnach files and filled serials and CRCs from the PCSX2 compat list

 The pnach format complies with the PCSX2 cheat manager so you can easily turn them on and off there